 “There are many things they can do to expand capacity.
 I know they are looking at every option possible, and that could mean bringing a second vessel into their fleet.”

-At 733 feet in length, the Grand Celebration is the maximum size ship the port can handle, Kaczwara said.
-But with the berth available while the ship is in progress, another two-night or a four-night cruise is a possibility, she said.
+At 733 feet in length, MS Grand Celebration is the maximum size ship the port can handle.
+But with the berth available while the ship is in progress, another 2-night or a 4-night cruises are a possibility.

-The port receives roughly $4 million a year in ship’s fees and passenger parking from the venture.
+The port receives roughly USD 4 million a year in ship’s fees and passenger parking from the venture.

-The Grand Celebration launched in January 2015, replacing the Bahamas Celebration, which ran aground in Freeport on Halloween weekend in 2014.
-The 1,250-passenger Bahamas Celebration was sold for scrap metal.
-It had sailed from the port to Freeport since 2010.
+Grand Celebration was launched in January 2015, replacing Bahamas Celebration, which ran aground in Freeport on Halloween weekend in 2014.
+The 1,250-passenger Bahamas Celebration was sold for scrap.
+It had sailed from Palm Beach to Freeport since 2010.

-Since Hurricane Matthew damaged Freeport, Grand Bahama, the Grand Celebration has been diverted to Bimini, but is expected to resume sailing to Freeport again after Jan.
-3, a customer service representative said.
+Since Hurricane Matthew damaged Freeport, MS Grand Celebration has been diverted to Bimini Islands, but is expected to resume cruising to Freeport again after January 3.